The Eenou-Eeyou Community Foundation

 News

-EECF partners with Newmont Éléonore employees for Orange Shirt Day Fund
+Newmont Éléonore Orange Shirt Day Fund Contributes $15,000 to the Eenou-Eeyou Community Foundation

-Orange Shirt Day is a commemorative day which raises awareness of the individual, family and community intergenerational impacts of residential schools.
-The event is held each year on September 30 to mark Canada’s National Day of Truth and Reconciliation.
+The Eenou-Eeyou Community Foundation is very pleased to again this year, receive donations from the employees of Newmont Éléonore for their Orange Shirt Day Fund.
+Orange Shirt Day is a commemorative day which raises awareness of individual, family and community intergenerational impacts of residential schools.
+The event is held each year on September 30 to mark the National Day for Truth and Reconciliation.

 Read More